nesi/perf-training/_lessons/python-scatter/03a-numba.md

  * be sure to pass a numpy array to `mysum`, passing a list will cause the numba version to run slower than the original version
  * there is a one off cost when calling the function the first time due to the translation from Python to C and the compilation of the C code
+ * numba translated loops can call functions but these need to have the `@jit` decorator as well

 ## How it works